-The Zerocash security proof requires that the composition of COMM{rcm} and COMM_s is a computationally binding commitment to its inputs a{pk} , v, and ρ .
-However, the instantiation of COMM{rcm} and COMM_s in section 5.1 of the paper did not meet the definition of a binding commitment at a 128-bit security level.
+The Zerocash security proof requires that the composition of $COMM{rcm}$ and $COMM_s$ is a computationally binding commitment to its inputs a{pk} , v, and ρ .
+However, the instantiation of $COMM{rcm}$ and $COMM_s$ in section 5.1 of the paper did not meet the definition of a binding commitment at a 128-bit security level.
 Specifically, the internal hash of a{pk} and ρ is truncated to 128 bits (motivated by providing statistical hiding security).
 This allows an attacker, with a work factor on the order of 2^{64} , to find distinct pairs (a{pk}, ρ) and (a{pk}', ρ') with colliding outputs of the truncated hash, and therefore the same note commitment.
 This would have allowed such an attacker to break the Balance property by double-spending notes, potentially creating arbitrary amounts of currency for themself [HW2016].

-Zcash uses a simpler construction with a single hash evaluation for the commitment: SHA-256 for Sprout, and PedersenHash for Sapling.
-The motivation for the nested construction in Zerocash was to allow Mint transactions to be publically verified without requiring a zk-SNARK proof ([BCGGMTV2014, section 1.3, under step 3]).
+Zcash uses a simpler construction with a single hash evaluation for the commitment: SHA-256 for Sprout notes, and PedersenHashToPoint for Sapling notes.
+The motivation for the nested construction in Zerocash was to allow Mint transactions to be publically verified without requiring zk-SNARK proofs ([BCGGMTV2014, section 1.3, under step 3]).
 Since Zcash combines "Mint" and "Pour" transactions into generalized JoinSplit transfers (for Sprout), or Spend transfers and Output transfers (for Sapling), and each transfer always uses a zk-SNARK proof, Zcash does not require the nesting.
 A side benefit is that this reduces the cost of computing the note commitments: for Sprout it reduces the number of SHA256Compress evaluations needed to compute each note commitment from three to two, saving a total of four SHA256Compress evaluations in the JoinSplit statement.